Heating and decarbonisation

 Heating

-Energy production and use play a significant role in achieving Helsinki’s carbon neutrality goal.
+Energy production and use play a significant role in achieving Helsinki’s emission reduction goal.
 The energy efficiency of the city’s own building stock is improved and the amount of renewable energy is increased every time the buildings are renovated, but also through separate energy efficiency renovations.

 In new construction and renovation projects, the profitability of geothermal and air-to-water heat pumps is always assessed.
 A heat pump is always chosen as the main heating system if it is technically possible and economically viable.
 A heat pump system is selected in almost all new construction projects, and in renovations, the share is somewhat lower due to the limitations of existing buildings and their plots.